 For four weeks in June the CITY LIFE International Summer School takes place in Dublin.
 The summer school engages closely with the city, developing students’ ability to analyse and understand rich urban contexts and to propose and design projects within those contexts.
 For 2019, the school will focus specifically on the relationship of Dublin Port with the city, building on a collaborative relationship with the Dublin Port Company.
 UCD Architecture has a global reputation for excellence in design and research in architectural and urban history.

 UCD Architecture is the only programme in Ireland to be accredited by the professional institutes of both Ireland and Britain; the Royal Institute of the Architects of Ireland, and the Royal Institute of British Architecture.
+Since 2017, its programme is also accorded Substantial Equivalency by the NAAB.
 UCD Landscape Architecture is the only programme of its kind in Ireland and it is accredited by the Irish Landscape Institute and the International Federation of Landscape Architects.
-In addition, the programme is currently in the process of seeking Substantial Equivalency Status from the National Architectural Accrediting Board (United States).

 The minimum GPA requirement is 3.00.
 This summer school will be attractive to students with background studies in architecture, landscape architecture, architectural studies, urban planning, digital media, photography, film studies, liberal arts and the fine arts.

 Joanne Reilly, Study Abroad Programme Manager, UCD College of Engineering & Architecture, Tel: +353 1 716 1867; Email: email@example.com